LukeShortCloud/rootpages/src/openstack.rst

 Performance
 -----------

-OpenStack can be tuned to use less load and run faster.
+OpenStack can be tuned to use less processing power and run faster.

 -  KeyStone